unparallel-innovation/ova-client/Readme.md

 After having that, you will be able to use this bundle and analyse what kind of objects were detected in the provided image.

 There are two types of deployment.
-Standalone, to be run in a machine or through Docker.
+Standalone, to be run in a machine or through Docker.<br>
+*Running this using Docker is the recommended method.*

 # Standalone